 How Does Maryland Actually Define Domestic Violence?

 In Maryland, there is no set definition per se for domestic violence.
-It is not defined as only physical violence, but any type of behavior exhibited for the purposes of gaining power and control over a spouse, partner, girlfriend, boyfriend, or family member.
+It any type of behavior exhibited for the purposes of gaining power and control over a spouse, partner, girlfriend, boyfriend, or family member.

 When Police Are Called To The Scene Of An Alleged Domestic Violence Incident In Maryland, Is An Arrest Always Going To Be Made?